 - Pair file processing

 - Move

 - Delete

 - Rename

-- Backup

-- Restore

-- The following sections describe the operations available in the MVS-8000A system and MVS-8000G system. - The MVS-8000 system uses the same menus as those of Version 5.30.
-For its operating procedures, see the User's Guide of Version 6.00 or earlier. - During playback of a frame memory clip of the pair assigned to either of the target FM selection buttons (see page 397), frame memory operations may not be performed properly.
+During playback of a frame memory clip of the pair assigned to either of the target FM selection buttons (see page 368), frame memory operations may not be performed properly.
 Carry out frame memory operations after stopping clip playback.